Marilyth/tibia-market-tracker/README.md

-# tibia-market-tracker
+# tibia-market-tracker-data
-Keeps track of Tibia market prices over time
+Data for the tibia-market-tracker website